ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 [Score in osu!](/wiki/Gameplay/Score/ScoreV1/osu!) is a weighted sum of multiple components of gameplay.
 It depends on the following:

-- [Judgement](/wiki/Gameplay/Judgement/osu!) determines a hit object's base scoring value (300, 100, 50, or 0 in case of a miss).
+- [Judgements](/wiki/Gameplay/Judgement/osu!) determine a hit object's base scoring value (300, 100, 50, or 0 in case of a miss).
 For hit circles and slider heads, well-timed key presses are valued more, both in terms of score and accuracy.
 Getting a higher judgement also provides more [health](/wiki/Gameplay/Health) boost.
 - [Accuracy](/wiki/Gameplay/Accuracy#osu!) is dependant on judgments and shows how precise hits are.
 Late or early key presses, as well as misses, decrease overall accuracy.
 - [Combo](/wiki/Gameplay/Combo_(score_multiplier)) is a score multiplier: Clearing a hit object contributes more to the total score when combo is high and vice versa.
 Combo may be [broken](/wiki/Gameplay/Judgement/Combobreak) by a miss or a [slider break](/wiki/Gameplay/Judgement/Slider_break).